 DWF19 is OPEN for submissions!

 Dances With Films is now open for submissions for the upcoming, and 19th annual, film festival set to launch June 2 thru 12, 2016 at the famed TCL Chinese Theatres in Hollywood.
 Last year’s submissions nearly doubled as audiences continued to grow, making DWF one of the most highly attended film festivals in Los Angeles… which is saying something considering there are (quite literally) hundreds of film festivals populating the calendar year.
-Early bird deadline is December 16th.
+Regular deadline is February 17th.
 GO TO SUBMISSIONS

 WILDLIKE hits theatres!

 The Post-Festival process.
 Is there one?
 My movie Wildlike came out September 25th, in about two dozen markets in North America, and On-Demand, a day and date release.
 But I just checked my calendar and Wildlike is also slated to play nine film festivals this weekend.
 And then it played fourteen (14!) on the weekend of September 25th, the commercial release.
 So Wildlike was actually on nearly 40 screens opening weekend.
 The hope was that all those people might potentially tell their friends to go see it or buy it OnDemand.
 Thank God for film festivals great and small.
 And for big-audience festivals that help follow-up, like Dances With Films.
 READ MORE

 by Ivan Barge, 2015 ICA Winner for MADAM BLACK

 I love and hate both the short films that I’ve made.
 It depends on what time of day it is, the temperature, what I’ve eaten, how much I’ve had to drink the night before.
 So many factors influence how I feel about either film at any given time.
 I suppose, like some relationships, it’s because we have been through so much together.
 READ MORE